albarr15/AlbarracinC/README.md

 # AlbarracinC
+Albarracin, Clarissa M.

+To run: run the executable AlbarracinC.exe on your command prompt.

 This C-based application implements a General Knowledge Quiz System with a modular architecture, featuring distinct administrative and user interfaces.
 The system leverages extensive use of pointers for efficient memory management and dynamic data manipulation.
 It utilizes file I/O operations for persistent data management, storing quiz content and user performance metrics in structured text files.